-You might be asking yourself “Why invest in front office training if they’re just going to leave?”
+You might be asking yourself, “Why invest in front desk training if they’re just going to leave?”

 I’ve heard this question a LOT lately because front office turnover is at an all-time high.

-And added to that, you might also be thinking “when they’re studying, they’re not at the front desk”.
+Aside from this, you might also think, “when they’re studying, they’re not at the front desk.”
 So, you’re paying them to learn WHILE they’re not up front answering the phones and scheduling patients.

 Add that to the fear that they might leave…and you’ve got yourself a DOUBLE WHAMMY!

-I understand where you’re coming from because I used to have that EXACT same thought about investing in staff training.
-In fact, that used to be my justification for NOT investing in staff training.
+I understand where you’re coming from because I used to have that EXACT thought about investing in staff training.
+In fact, that used to be my justification for NOT investing in front desk staff training.

-But then a friend and mentor sat me down and showed me what my beliefs were costing us (and our practice).
+But then a friend and mentor sat me down and showed me what my beliefs were costing me (and our practice).

-And it completely changed my mind about investing in staff training.
+And it completely changed my mind about investing in staff training for my front desk.